Term of the Moment

 Definition: IBM

-Punch Cards Were an Outstanding Success
+Punch Cards Were the Beginning

-In 1911, IBM began operation as the Computing-Tabulating-Recording Company, a merger of companies making punch cards, scales and time clocks (see CTR).
-In 1914, Thomas J. Watson, Sr. became general manager.
-During the next decade, he kept the punch cards and eliminated everything else, turning CTR into an international enterprise renamed IBM in 1924.
-Watson also instilled a strict, professional demeanor in his employees.
-Even service engineers wore suits.
-Before making repairs on greasy mechanical machines, they took off their jackets and tucked their ties into their white shirts.
-This set apart IBMers from the rest of the crowd.
+In 1911, IBM began as the Computing-Tabulating-Recording Company, a merger of punch card, scales and time clock companies (see CTR).
+In 1914, Thomas J. Watson, Sr. became general manager, and over the next decade, he kept the punch cards and eliminated everything else, turning CTR into a data processing enterprise renamed IBM in 1924.

 IBM achieved spectacular success with its punch cards.
 Although there was competition from Remington Rand, data processing throughout the world was mostly done on IBM machines.
 From the 1920s through the 1960s, IBM developed a massive customer base that was ideal for conversion to computers, later spearheaded by Watson's son, Thomas J. Watson, Jr.